tanakh/process-conduit/README.md

 but execution will perform strictly.

 The result type of `scmd` and `ccmd` are
-`Source ByteString m ByteString` and
+`GSource m ByteString` and
-`Conduit ByteString m ByteString` respectively.
+`GConduit ByteString m ByteString` respectively.

 If a command is failed, an exception is thrown.